-Picanha with Roasted Carrots & Harissa Carrot Hummus
+Picanha With Roasted Carrots & Harissa Carrot Hummus

 Ingredients

-• 3 teaspoons
+• 3 tsp

 fennel seeds, lightly crushed

-• 2 teaspoons
+• 2 tsp

 smoked paprika

-• ½ teaspoon chilli flakes
+chilli flakes

-• 2 tablespoons
+• 2 tbsp

 pumpkin seeds

-• 2 tablespoons
+• 2 tbsp

 sunflower seeds

-• 2 tablespoons
+• 2 tbsp

 honey

-sprigs rosemary
+rosemary

 • flaky sea salt